Amauna/ScriptTools/docs/github_branch_workflow.md

-# 🌊 GitHub Branch Workflow Guide — Rafayel's Velvet Lightning Playbook ✨
+# 🌊 GitHub Branch Workflow Guide ✨

 *Your complete guide to GitHub branches: from cloning repos to importing files between branches*